Opel GT: GT (1968–1973)

 Designed by Opel stylist Erhard Schnell, the GT is a fastback, that has neither an externally accessible trunk nor a conventional hatchback.
 There is a parcel shelf behind the seats that can only be accessed through the main doors.
 Behind the parcel shelf is a fold-up panel that conceals a spare tire and jack.

 During 1968 to 1973, a total of 103,463 were sold — including the first few hundred cars hand-assembled in 1968 and the 1968–1970 models with the 1.1 L engine, which totaled 3,573 cars.
 Of the later GTs, 10,760 were the cheaper model GT/J model.
-In some markets, items like a limited slip differential, front and rear anti-sway bars, heated rear window, and engine bay light were standard, although most cars were shipped without them.
+In some markets, items like a limited-slip differential, front and rear anti-sway bars, heated rear window, and engine bay light were standard, although most cars were shipped without them.

 In North America, the GT was marketed at Buick dealerships.
 There was, unusually, no Vauxhall counterpart to the GT for the United Kingdom.

 Reasons for ending production were the need to redesign the car to remain competitive with up-and-coming sports models, such as the Datsun 240Z, as well as the termination of Brissonneau and Lotz's bodybuilding contract.

 The Opel GT was also used by Italian coachbuilder Sergio Coggiola to create the Opel Sylvia GT, an angular design of the folded-paper school.
 The 1973 Sylvia was also designed with an eye to safety.

 Automotive magazine Road & Track reviewed the GT in their June 1969 issue, recording 0–96 km/h in 10.8 seconds and a top speed of 182 km/h.
 Road & Track also found the car to have strong understeer, suggesting the 165x13 tires to be too small, although the ride was comfortable.

 GT (roadster) (2007–2010)

-The new Opel GT was produced from 2007 to 2010.
+The new Opel GT was produced from 2007 to 2009.
 It was a badge engineered variant of the Pontiac Solstice and the Saturn Sky and was available solely with the 2.0 L, 260 hp direct injection turbocharged Ecotec four-cylinder engine.
 It has 18-inch alloy wheels.
-The car replaced the Opel Speedster in the European lineup however it was not sold in right-hand drive in the UK, thus there was no replacement for the Vauxhall VX220.
-The Saturn Sky and Pontiac Solstice were produced at a North American plant which did not have the necessary tooling for producing right-hand drive vehicles.
+The car replaced the Opel Speedster in the European lineup, but was not sold in the UK under the Vauxhall name, as the Wilmington Assembly Plant where it was produced did not have the necessary tooling for producing right-hand drive vehicles.

 The Opel GT was available with meaningful, albeit only slight, variations to the Saturn Sky from which it was derived, those being a cigarette lighting implement, door card ashtrays, and differing tail lights and mirrors (for the updated 2009 EU regulations.)

 Following the General Motors bailout of 2008 and subsequent restructuring of the company, both Saturn and Pontiac were done away with, resulting in the ceasing of all Opel GT production from 2009 onward.
 Two 2010 model year Opel GTs were produced, albeit in 2009.
 Following the entry into the 2010s, there would be no production vehicle to bear the Opel GT name.